How to get to Tartu

 The festival venue, UT Sports Hall (Ujula 4) is approximately 1.4 kilometers from the city centre, which is quite easy to reach by foot.
 However, the distances in a foreign city might seem a bit further than in your home town and it might be cold outside as well.
 Therefore, we have alternative ways to get to the venue.

-Tickets can be purchased directly from the bus driver with cash or you can pay for your journey with a contactless bank card at the validators next to the doors.
+Before and after the festival, tickets can be purchased directly from the bus driver with cash or you can pay for your journey with a contactless bank card at the validators next to the doors.
 If you expect to be using public transportation frequently during your stay, you can purchase a bus card from R-Kiosks, shopping centres or other selling points.
 The card costs 2€ and can be topped up at selling points or online.
 Find more information about the tickets and schedules HERE.

 Ϟ TaxiIf it is your first time in Tartu, it is best to take a taxi to get to your final destination in the city.
 Most taxi drivers speak some English and all taxis are equipped with meters.
 The easiest way to order a taxi is using the transportation app Bolt, created by an Estonian unicorn.
 There is no Uber in Tartu.